What is Stress?

 How to Manage Stress

-Occupational Health can also assist by having our Wellbeing Support Practitioners undertake group wellbeing support sessions, drop in sessions, education and advice.
-Contact the Occupational Health Centre on 01267 246060 for further information and/or to arrange.
+Occupational Health can also assist by having our Wellbeing Support Practitioners undertake group or 1:1 wellbeing support sessions, drop-in sessions, education and advice.
+We would advise that the ISA is undertaken in the first instance and if further clinical advice is required, a referral can be arranged or you can contact the Occupational Health Centre on 01267 246060 for further information.